 Another reason consumers choose rent-to-own is the flexibility built into the transaction.

-Unlike traditional financing agreements that require borrowers to complete the full loan term, rent-to-own agreements allow customers to make decisions throughout the Rental Period.
+Unlike traditional financing agreements that require borrowers to complete the full loan term, rental-purchase agreements allow customers to make decisions throughout the Rental Period.

 Customers can typically: